system-logic/forex-bot-research/README.md

 ## Episodes

-- Video 1 — Environment Mapping & Core Questions
+- Video 1 — Environment Analysis and Edge Hypotheses
 - Video 2 — Analysis of an unstructured bot (planned)